MomentsLD/moments/docs/extensions/demes.rst

 Demographic models specify the historical size changes, migrations, splits and mergers of related populations.
-Specifying demographic models using ``moments`` or practically any other simulation can become very complicated and error prone, especially when we want to model more than one population (e.g.
+Specifying demographic models using ``moments`` or practically any other simulation engine can become very complicated and error prone, especially when we want to model more than one population (e.g.
-[Ragsdale]_). ``demes`` provides a human-readable specification of complex demography that is designed to make it easier to implement and share models and to be able to use that demography with multiple simulation engines.
+[Ragsdale]_).
+Even worse, every individual software has its own language and methods for specifying a demographic model, so a user has to reimplement the same model across multiple software, which nobody enjoys.
+To resolve these issues of reproducibility, replication, and susceptibility to errors, ``demes`` provides a human-readable specification of complex demography that is designed to make it easier to implement and share models and to be able to use that demography with multiple simulation engines.

 ``Demes`` models are written in YAML, and they are then automatically parsed to create an internal representation of the demography that is readable by